VSLAM-LAB/GenSfM/README.md

             --Mapper.snapshot_images_freq 1
 ```
 ### Visualize the results
+The results are written out in the COLMAP sparse reconstruction format.
+Please refer to [COLMAP](https://github.com/colmap/colmap) for more details.
 The reconstruction can be visualized using the GUI, for example:
 ```bash
 ./gen_colmap gui \
         --database_path ./data/Fisheye_grossmunster/database.db    \